awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 Specifies a target group for an Application Load Balancer or Network Load Balancer\.

-Before you register a Lambda function as a target, you must create a `AWS::Lambda::Permission` resource that grants the Elastric Load Balancing service principal permission to invoke the Lambda function\.
+Before you register a Lambda function as a target, you must create a `AWS::Lambda::Permission` resource that grants the Elastic Load Balancing service principal permission to invoke the Lambda function\.

 ## Syntax<a name="aws-resource-elasticloadbalancingv2-targetgroup-syntax"></a>